Certificates of quality

 Board Foot - A form of wood measurement,

-where one board foot equals the volume of a board I inch thick, 12 inches wide, and 12
+where one board foot equals volume of a board I inch thick, 12 inches wide, and 12

 inches long.